Raghav-Bodani/bare-bones-rag/README.md

 - **Fixed chunking.** 500-token chunks with 100-token overlap.
 No semantic or recursive chunking.
 - **No evaluation harness.** Retrieval and generation quality are not measured.
 - **Single collection, single-user.** No multi-tenant or session isolation.

-## Why this exists

-I built this to understand the RAG pipeline end to end by writing the smallest version that works.
-For the reasoning behind specific choices, what I deliberately left out, and what I'd build next, see [NOTES.md](NOTES.md).

 ## License

 [MIT](LICENSE)